 The proposed automatic sliding gate controller circuit may be understood as explained in the following points:

-Referring to the circuit above, it can be divided into three stages: the set-reset latch using T1/T2, the monostable timer using IC 4060 and the IR interceptor using T3/T5.
+Referring to the circuit below, it can be divided into three stages: the set-reset latch using T1/T2, the monostable timer using IC 4060 and the IR interceptor using T3/T5.

 Let's assume the gate to be in the "closed" position with Reed#2 actuated by the relevant gate magnet.